Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 ===

 **About versions of IE:**
-- IE versions 7 or below will not work with this bundle.
+- IE versions 8 or below may not fully work with this bundle.

-- With IE8, IE9, IE10, IE11 browsers, DO NOT ENABLE browsers compatibility settings for your wiki site, if you do have them enabled then wysiwyg will not work.
+- With IE9, IE10, IE11 browsers, DO NOT ENABLE browsers compatibility settings for your wiki site, if you do have them enabled then wysiwyg will not work.

 **Browser versions known to work with this bundle of WYSIWYG:**
-- IE8
 - IE11
 - FireFox (v26.x - 35.x)
 - Chrome  (v.32.x, v.40.x)